semrush/intergalactic/website/docs/components/link/link-a11y.md

 | `Shift + Tab` | Moves focus to the previous focusable element. |
 | `Enter`       | Activates the link.                            |

-@## Considerations for developers
+## Considerations for developers

 ### Roles & attributes

 The list below will help you to keep in mind the necessary roles and attributes to make our components fully accessible in your interfaces.

-@table-caption Roles and attributes
+Table: Roles and attributes

 | Role   | Attribute      | Element       | Usage                                                 |
 | ------ | -------------- | ------------- | ----------------------------------------------------- |